NYPL/archival-processing/processing-manual/creating-catalog-and-ead-records.md

 Then use the find and replace function to make the changes.

-A list of [location codes 🔒](https://docs.google.com/document/d/17iNW_ekPo6TrNT0ir4LLsDZJLAmV3d5-cF0p3gsi8WA/edit) is also available on the BookOps Lair page.

 ## Item Agency Codes
 If you change the location, you will also need to change the _item agency (127)_ using the same process.
-A list of item agency codes is available in the internal [Cataloging Archival Collections 🔒](https://docs.google.com/document/d/1XMCuaNAQwFyRw-UMd86Me8R0YMDczk_S14sjhEEJ2AY/edit?usp=sharing) documentation.
+A list of [item agency codes 🔒](https://github.com/NYPL/archival-processing-admin/blob/main/cataloging/resource-guide.md#item-agency-codes) is available in the internal Cataloging Archival Collections documentation.

 ## Locating the bnumber
 When the catalog record is complete, locate the bnumber.
 The bnumber is the letter “b” followed by eight numbers at the top of the record.
 When recording the bnumber, omit the last digit.
 This number must be added to both the collection’s ASpace record in the _bnumber_ _indentifer_ field and the bnumber field of the SPEC collection record.

 When you have finished cataloging the collection, mark the cataloging task in the collection’s Trello card as complete.
-See the [Updating Trello]() section of this documention for more information on managing projects in Trello.

 # Aeon Links
-If you are cataloging an LPA collection for the Dance, Music, or Theatre division, you will need to add Aeon links to each of the item records.
-Instructions on how to do this are included in the [internal cataloging documentation 🔒](https://docs.google.com/document/d/1XMCuaNAQwFyRw-UMd86Me8R0YMDczk_S14sjhEEJ2AY/edit?tab=t.0#heading=h.jxtka2qdhn18)
+If you are cataloging an LPA collection for the Dance, Music, or Theatre division, you will need to add [Aeon links 🔒](https://github.com/NYPL/archival-processing-admin/blob/main/cataloging/resource-guide.md#adding-aeon-links) to each of the item records.
+Instructions on how to do this are included in the internal cataloging documentation.

 # Corrections and Edits to Existing Catalog Records
 If you are cataloging an addition to a previously processed collection, or if you are editing an existing catalog record or finding aid, follow the steps below.
 You will not need to export the MARCXML from ASpace, import the MARC record into OCLC, or export the record from OCLC to Sierra.